openmobilityfoundation/mobility-data-specification/README.md

 MDS is designed to be a modular kit-of-parts.
 Regulatory agencies can use the components of the API that are appropriate for their needs.
 An agency may choose to use only `agency`, `provider`, or `policy`.
 Or they may select specific elements (endpoints) from each to help them implement their goals.

+You can read more about the different APIs here: **[Understanding the different MDS APIs](https://github.com/openmobilityfoundation/mobility-data-specification/wiki/Understanding-MDS-APIs)**

 ## Learn More / Get Involved / Contributing
 To stay up to date on MDS releases, meetings, and events, please **subscribe to the [mds-announce](https://groups.google.com/a/groups.openmobilityfoundation.org/forum/#!forum/mds-announce) mailing list.**